Murder of Ennis Cosby

-Victim's biography
+Biography

 Ennis William Cosby was born April 15, 1969, to actor and comedian Bill Cosby and his wife, Camille Cosby (née Hanks).
 He was their third child and only son.
-Cosby had four sisters: Erika (born 1965), Erinn (born 1966), Ensa (April 8, 1973 – February 23, 2018), and Evin (born 1976).
-When Camille was about to give birth to Ennis, Cosby joked during a television special: "It had better be a boy, you hear, Camille?" and Camille responded: "Right!" from offscreen.
+Cosby had four sisters: Erika (b.
+1965), Erinn (b.
+1966), Ensa (April 8, 1973 – February 23, 2018), and Evin (b.
+1976).
+When Camille was about to give birth to Ennis, Bill joked during a television special: "It had better be a boy, you hear, Camille?" and Camille responded: "Right!" from offscreen.

-Ennis was born at Cedars-Sinai Medical Center Los Angeles and grew up in Southern California, Pennsylvania and New York City.
+Cosby was born at Cedars-Sinai Medical Center Los Angeles and grew up in Southern California, Pennsylvania, and New York City.
 He attended George School, a private boarding school outside Philadelphia, where he played football, basketball, lacrosse, and track and field.
 He suffered from undiagnosed dyslexia, which caused low grades and friction with his parents, both of whom had advanced educational degrees.

-Theo Huxtable, Bill Cosby's TV son on The Cosby Show, was based on Ennis, and this was reflected in storylines with Theo struggling in school until he was diagnosed with dyslexia.
-It was also written into the script that Cosby's character, Cliff Huxtable, had been wrong in blaming Theo for his poor grades; this mirrored Cosby's real life, as he had felt guilty for thinking Ennis had struggled academically because of a character flaw.
+Ennis' childhood is a focus of his father's 1982–83 stand-up release Himself, and he is also referred to in a routine from Eddie Murphy's 1987 concert film Raw.
+Theo Huxtable, Bill Cosby's television son on The Cosby Show, was based on Ennis, and this was reflected in storylines with Theo struggling in school until he was diagnosed with dyslexia.
+It was also written into the script that Bill's character, Cliff Huxtable, had been wrong in blaming Theo for his poor grades; this mirrored Bill Cosby's real life, as he had felt guilty for thinking Ennis had struggled academically because of a character flaw.